pavlesav/FoundationsOfCSS2025/Projects_Guidance/ProjectsGuide.md

 #### Building on your Introduction to Computational Social Systems project

 You can seize the readings you do for Introduction to Computational Social Systems and propose a question and a plan based on that.
-This has the upside that you could merge both projects afterwards in one report and use it to showcase what you learned or towards a scientific publication.
+This has the upside that you could merge both projects afterwards in one report and use it to showcase what you learned or use it for a scientific publication.
 Some examples of how this can be done:

 - **Bias and fairness in recommender systems.** Use a dataset of book reviews and a recommender system method (for example collaborative filtering) to evaluate if books written by women are recommended less often.
 You can compare various recommendation algorithms and assess their gender biases.
 - **Spread of misinformation in social networks.**: